All Products

 Consume data from a Paimon table

 • Query or consume data from a Paimon table.
-For more information, see Consume data from a Paimon table.
+For more information, see Consume data.
 If you want to consume data from a primary key table in streaming mode, make sure that you complete the changelog producer configuration.

 • Configure the consumer offset of a Paimon table.
-For more information, see Configure a consumer offset.
+For more information, see Consume data from a specified offset.

 • Save the consumer offset of a Paimon table or retain expired snapshot files that are still in use.
-For more information, see Specify a consumer ID.
+For more information, see Save consumption progress with consumer ID.

 • Run a batch deployment to read the historical states of a Paimon table.
-For more information, see Batch Time Travel.
+For more information, see Time travel.

 Maintain a Paimon table